Skip to contents

 ## 6 Sp2 3 second

-argument of the function in question.
+The functions of the package will have to be pointed to this column, by specifying its name in the tax argument of the function in question.
 Additional variables can be added that contain specific information about the time and locality of the occurrence, as well as other variables that help with grouping the individual entries (taxon/collection information).
 The utility of this long format is in its unbounded nature, with the acquisition of newer data points the time and spatial coverage of the dataset can extend without problems.

 2.2.1.
 Stratigraphic assignment

-argument accordingly.
+Most functions rely on processes that subset the data to contain occurrences that represent the same time interval.
+This column can be specified with setting the bin argument accordingly.
 However, to get this column, a number of processes has to be run on the raw data.
-Although the package already incorporates functions and data to assign downloaded occurrences to stratigraphic bins, those are illustrated in a separate vignette (http://github.com/divDyn/ddPhanero).
+Although the package already incorporates functions and data to assign downloaded occurrences to stratigraphic bins, those are illustrated in a separate vignette (https://github.com/divDyn/ddPhanero).

 2.2.2.
 The example file

 In order to demonstrate most capabilities of the package we have added a fossil occurrence table of Scleractinian corals that we used in an earlier study (Kiessling and Kocsis, 2015).
 This subset was downloaded from the PaleoDB and was extended with information on inferred photosymbiotic status, growth types, degree of integration, ecological environment, inferred depth, substrate lithology and latitudinal groups.
-Additional details are available by typing ?corals
+Additional details are available by typing ?corals to the console.
+This dataset is embedded in the package and can be attached using the data() function:

 data(corals)